mariuslbraun/real-options-climate-migration/README.md

 5. Call `renv::snapshot()` to save the state of the project library.

+The state of the library is saved in the [renv.lock](renv.lock) file.

 ## 2. Descriptive statistics

 [Real_Options_Climate_Migration_Descriptive_Statistics.R](scripts/Real_Options_Climate_Migration_Descriptive_Statistics.R) produces descriptive statistics and density plots of the main variables for low- and middle-income countries.